jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 enables users to select which units of absolute intensity calibration they want to write in wave note of the data.
 Other packages (Irena) may use this information and then it may be critical to have the right one in there.

 .. index::
-    Nika: Figure Statistics
+    Nika: image Statistics

 Calc.
 Stats.
 ~~~~~~~~~~~~
-When checked, Nika will calculate statistics of the Figure.
-What is calculated depends on what is done with Figure - you always get raw Figure statistics, but if Figure is processes, processed/calibrated statistics is calculated also.
-Notebook with the statistics is attached right of the Figure:
+When checked, Nika will calculate statistics of the image.
+What is calculated depends on what is done with image - you always get raw image statistics, but if image is processes, processed/calibrated statistics is calculated also.
+Notebook with the statistics is attached right of the image:

 ..
-Figure:: media/FigureStatistics1.jpg
+Figure:: media/imageStatistics1.jpg
    :align: center
    :width: 100%